Car Loans Guide

 Are you looking for a new car or a used car?
 Which one you choose and the age of the car will determine what type car loan you may require.

-New car loan: A new car loan is a type of personal loan available to fund the purchase of your new car.
+So you have your eye on a sparkling new car?
+You better start looking at new car loans then.
+A new car loan is a type of personal loan available to fund the purchase of your new car.
 With this type of loan, there are usually conditions about the age of the car that you wish to purchase.
-These however will differ between financial institutions as some may offer new car loans to brand new cars only, while some may consider a new car no more than two years-old or with a certain amount of kilometers on the clock.
+These will differ between financial institutions.
+Some may offer new car loans to brand new cars only, while some may consider a new car no more than two years-old or with a certain amount of kilometres on the clock.

-Used car loan: A used car loan allows you to borrow money in order to purchase a used car only.
+You’ve decided to purchase a pre-loved vehicle?
+A used car loan will allow you to borrow money in order to purchase a used car only.
 Depending on the financial institution, there may be restrictions on the age of the car in order to be eligible.
 For example some may offer this type of loan to cars that are between two to five years-old.
-Be sure to check with your lender for terms and conditions.
+Always check with your lender for terms and conditions.

 4. Preferred Features

-Identification: Usually when applying for a loan you need to provide identification in accordance with the ID check system.
-Have your driver’s license or passport ready as well as your birth certificate and Medicare card or two additional cards with your name and photo on them, to prove you are who you say you are.
+It’s time to prove yourself.
+Usually when applying for a loan you need to provide identification in accordance with the ID check system.
+Have your driver’s license or passport ready as well as your birth certificate and Medicare card, or two additional cards with your name and photo on them, to prove you are who you say you are.

-Copies of bank statements: Most lenders will ask for copies of your bank statements from the past few months to see that you have a savings history.
+Most lenders will ask for copies of your bank statements from the past few months to see that you have a savings history.
+If you no longer receive paper statements you can still log into your internet banking and print them out or even email them to your lender.

-Credit history records: If you have any credit cards or other loans they may ask to see copies of the past few statements for evidence that you can meet the repayments and have not defaulted.
+Be prepared for your credit history to be studied.
+While it can feel a little intrusive, a credit check is a comprehensive way for lenders to determine if you are going to be able to make the loan repayments.
+If you have any credit cards or other loans they may ask to see copies of the past few statements for evidence that you can meet the repayments and have not defaulted.
 If you’ve never held a loan or a credit card before, don’t worry, proof of income and any bills such as phone or electricity and even rental payment receipts can all count towards your credit history.

 CANSTAR star ratings are a consumer-friendly benchmark that help you compare financial products based on their rates and features.
 We evaluate literally thousands of products from hundreds of finance institutions.
 Products offering superior value are awarded five stars.